What is persistent debt?

 We'll review your account again at 27 months.
 We'll write to you to let you know if you're still in persistent debt or not.

-We'll suspend your card if you're still in persistent debt after 39 months.
-This is to prevent you from adding more to your balance, which could cost you more and means it takes you longer to pay off your debt.
+We'll stop your card if you're still in persistent debt.
+This is to prevent you adding more to your balance, which could cost you more and means it takes you longer to pay off your debt.

-After that, you can apply for a new card with us if you’d like.
-However, you won't be eligible for any introductory offers if you've had an account in the past 12 months.
+You can apply for a new Nationwide card if you'd like.
+However, you won't be eligible for any introductory offers if you've had a Nationwide account in the past 12 months.
 Remember, you can only have one Nationwide credit card at a time.
 If you already have a credit card, you won't be able to apply for a new one.

 How to get out of persistent debt